 What can I expect before surgery?

-Before your surgery, I would assess your entire eye and visual concerns in a detailed manner.
-After a detailed discussion on the type of vision that best suits you, accurate measurements of your eye are made in order to prepare the perfect intraocular lens for your eye.
-You will be given pre-surgical eyedrops which will include antibiotic and anti-inflammatory components which primes your eye into the best environment for surgery.
+Before your surgery, your eye doctor or eye specialist would assess your entire eye and visual concerns in a detailed manner.
+After a detailed discussion on the type of vision that best suits you, accurate measurements of your eye are made in order to prepare the perfect IOL artificial lens for your eye.
+Your surgeon will hand you pre-surgical eyedrops which will include antibiotic and anti-inflammatory components which primes your eye into the best environment for surgery.

 How is cataract surgery done?